Oscar and the Wolf at Birthdays

 Musically the band provide a sharply contrasting platform to the lead singers’ vocals, as the polished synth-inspired sounds cruise along in the background creating music that seems alien to the voice while unusually complementing it – a fascinating paradox.
 Songs like Princes display the best of both aspects, adding to the dark tone with some awkwardly quirky dance moves chucked in for a bit of a visual treat.
 Although Oscar and the Wolf may rely on Colombie to give them their edge this is nothing to be ashamed of; judging by their live show they will soon be swapping their free basement gigs for London’s finest echoey venues, designed for them.

-For further information about Oscar and the Wolf and future events visit here.
+For further information and future events visit Oscar and the Wolf’s website here.

 Watch the video for Princes here: